liitfr/liit-sandbox-www/readme.md

 #### In any other "specific" js file

-If you need to use hot reload feature, you'll have to declare something like this :
+If you need to use **hot reload feature**, you'll have to declare something like this :
 ```js
 window[config.spAppName] = Object.assign(
   {blog: {